cerberus-fuzzer/cerberus/rq5 case study/case_study.md

 ### Conclusion

 This case study illustrates that **Cerberus** can effectively handle incomplete or buggy code snippets.
-By leveraging pre-trained knowledge, **LLMs** can reason about API behaviors even in the presence of errors at the initial execution stage.
+By leveraging pre-trained knowledge, **Large Language Models** can reason about API behaviors even in the presence of errors at the initial execution stage.
 Traditional fuzzers that rely solely on execution fail in such scenarios.